01 Aug 2023 • 15 min read

 |Pasta||Just like bread, pasta is normally full of gluten as it is made of durum wheat.||You can get pasta made of vegetables like edamame and spinach which are usually gluten free and nutritious!|

-We hope that helps with your gluten-free cooking and dinner party hosting endeavours!
-As always, please check every label for wheat and gluten, and watch out for cross-contamination issues if you have to be that strict.
+However, please always check every label for wheat and gluten and watch out for cross-contamination issues if you have to be that strict.